Aamayum Muyalum: Plot

 There, Anthony's sister Mary also learns the story.
 Then Tamara tells her friend that she is going to elope with Kallu.
-Kallu's father argues with Tamara's father that he got the money and he is rich.
+Kallu's father argues with Nallavan that he got the money and he is rich.
 Then Kallu's father join their group and keeps it a secret.
 A big crowd forms in front of Anthony's house, and Anthony's sister is making excuses not to let them in.
 The crowd got in on the act.
 Now everybody is getting suspicious of their family.
 Anthony's sister finally made the agreement.
 Now the zaminderess in the village comes to Anthony's house and she knows everything.
 Everybody is getting annoyed.
 They finally get the agreement to do his funeral, but not let anyone know.
 They are going to make an agreement.
-They tell Tamara's father to do the funeral and to be strong.
+They tell Nallavan to do the funeral and to be strong.
 Kashi tells the inspector the wrong way to Anthony's house.
 But Kashi is coming with the inspector who asked the route to Anthony's home.
-They meet Tamara's father and the man asks Tamara's father the route to Anthony's house, but he doesn't tell him.
+They meet Nallavan and the man asks Nallavan the route to Anthony's house, but he doesn't tell him.
 The reach a wrong house.
 And finally reach Anthony's house and Kashi tells Anthony's sister to tell the inspector that he is in the bathroom.
-Kashi sees Tamara's father.
-Tamara's father acts like Anthony and is yelling to Kashi like mad.
+Kashi sees Nallavan.
+Nallavan acts like Anthony and is yelling to Kashi like mad.
 They finally do Anthony's funeral.
 The inspector sees the funeral.
 They finish the funeral and everybody goes home.
 Mayillapa knows about the things between the secret group and argues that he wants to marry Tamara.
-Kallu's marriage got fixed but Mayillappa ruined it, and the story is gone into crazy situation.
+Kallu's marriage got fixed but Mayillappa ruins it, and the rest shows how Kallu marries Thamara with Kashi's help.